Helicia polyosmoides

-Helicia polyosmoides is a species of plant in the family Proteaceae.
-It is endemic to Papua New Guinea.
+Helicia polyosmoides is a species of flowering plant in the family Proteaceae.
+It is a tree, up to 25 metres tall, which is endemic to Manus Island in the Admiralty Islands of Papua New Guinea.
+It grows in lowland rain forest along ridge lines from 100 and 550 metres elevation.
 It is threatened by habitat loss.
-This taxon was described by Don Foreman in 1985.
+The species was described by Don Foreman in 1985.